RESEARCH EXPERIENCES FOR UNDERGRADUATES (REU)

 The REU student will work closely with the Hallar Aerosol Research Team (HART) to investigate aerosol loading associated with wildfire smoke in Utah.
 There are two objectives for this summer project.

-1. The student will be engaged in the Salt Lake City Summer Ozone Study (SLC-SOS) with a focus on preparing air quality forecast for logistical field planning.
-The SLC-SOS is a collaboration between NOAA Chemical Sciences Laboratory (CSL), Utah Division of Air Quality, the University of Utah and Colorado State University (along with many others).
-The student’s learning outcome will focus on: gaining experience in how to successfully deploy mobile research equipment to study air quality in an intermountain basin.
+- The student will be engaged in the Salt Lake City Summer Ozone Study (SLC-SOS) with a focus on preparing air quality forecast for logistical field planning.
+The SLC-SOS is a collaboration between University of Wyoming, Utah Division of Air Quality, the University of Utah and Colorado State University (along with many others).
+The student’s learning outcome will focus on: gaining experience in airborne research (U. of Wyoming King Air) to study air quality in an intermountain basin.
 This campaign will enable undergraduate students to examine profiles of wind, temperature, aerosol properties, and carbon dioxide (CO2) in the boundary layer in the Salt Lake Valley.
-The overall goals of SLC-SOS are to use research mobile measurements (i.e. vans and trailers) to investigate O3 production along the Wasatch Front between July 1 and August 30, 2024.
+The overall goals of SLC-SOS are to use airborne measurements to investigate O3 production along the Wasatch Front between July and August 2025.

 2021 - 2024 REALM Research Experience for Undergraduates